ianabc/dockerized-idp-testbed/README.md

 - shibboleth-sp:
   [https://hub.docker.com/r/unicon/shibboleth-sp](https://github.com/Unicon/shibboleth-sp-dockerized).

-More documentation is forthcoming, but it's a full working IDP, SP, and LDAP server that runs under `kubernetes`.
-The included `docker-compose.yaml` is mostly just for rebuilding the base images to include minor changes.
+A working IDP, SP, and LDAP server running under `kubernetes`.
+The included [./images/docker-compose.yaml] is mostly just for rebuilding the base images to include minor changes.
 If you are interested in running this setup with docker-compose, see the original [dockerized-idp-testbed](https://github.com/UniconLabs/dockerized-idp-testbed) repository.